-The following articles are two of the many articles in the current Spring 2013 edition of the Bog Notes.
+The following articles are two of the many articles in the current Winter 2013-14 edition of the Bog Notes.
 Please feel free to download this from the Archive section of this page.

 Finish reading this article and others by downloading Bog Notes.

-Read more about the new trail improvement in the Spring -2013 edition of Bog Notes.
+Read more of outgoing President Betty Jo Taffe's article in the Winter 2013-14 edition of Bog Notes.